jbeuckm/TiOAuthIO/README.md

 - Register at [OAuth.io](https://oauth.io/signup) and create an app.
 Create apps on the requested service develper sites and copy the keys into your OAuth.io app with the [Key Manager](https://oauth.io/key-manager).

-- Include the module in your Titanium project.
+- Include this module in your Titanium project.

 - Add this to tiapp.xml (using example app's url scheme):